 Absolutely.
 While we don't divulge which charities we intend to contribute to in advance, after we've made our contributions in the month after you donate, we'll update our blog and send you an email with some information about the organization we chose for your cause.
 We make our contributions on the 10th of each month, and we try to email our donors that same day.
 This means that if you donate any time in the month of August, we'll be back in touch on September 10 to let you know which organization we contributed to for your preferred cause.

-What happens if I don't like the charity Power of Deduction uses the money I donate to support?
+What happens if I don't like the charity Power of Deduction contribute to with the money I donated?

 We welcome feedback on issues like this via our contact us page.
 We don't offer refunds, but we're always happy to discuss your questions or concerns in this area.

 Does Power of Deduction offer any guarantees to donors?

 It's important to understand that when you donate to Power of Deduction, you are making an outright, irrevocable gift to us.
 While we absolutely intend to use your donation to boost our next monthly contribution to a charitable organization serving your preferred cause, we stop short of guaranteeing that we'll do so.
 This is because such a guarantee would jeopardize our entitlement to the tax deductions that are central to how we set our own giving budget.
 We ask our users to consider this fact before they give.

 How does Power of Deduction decide which charities to contribute to?

 We do extensive research to identify organizations that use contributions efficiently, effectively, and ethically.
 We try to identify organizations that provide proven, needed services, and where the next dollar contributed can have a significant impact.
 This involves review of literature and financial disclosures created by charities themselves as well as third party services like GiveWell, Charity Navigator, and GuideStar, not to mention a thorough understanding of the nature of the causes we serve.

 How long does it take for Power of Deduction to make a charitable contribution after I make my gift?